RadsammyT/maker/README.md

 # Configuration

-You can configure compilation commands for a specific language through a `.maker` file located alongside your chosen source files (or if there is no `.maker` file in your current directory, it will use `~/.config/maker/.maker` instead).
+You can configure compilation commands for a specific language through a `maker` file located alongside your chosen source files (or if there is no `maker` file in your current directory, it will use `~/maker` instead).
-(TODO: Change default dir to ~/.maker instead)

 Configuring the specific command used (in the use case of multiple compilers, etc.) is also possible.
 Add `config CONFIG_WORD` before its respective format to set that format for